IMQS/httpbridge/README.md

 * RequestDestroyed()
 * AnyLog()

-TODO: Add a mode to test-backend that executes requests on multiple threads, and see if we can get any race conditions to occur.

 ## TODO
-* Implement rate limiting mechanism, which relies on the HTTP server telling us that the TCP socket doesn't want any more data yet.
+* Implement rate limiting mechanism, which relies on the HTTP server telling us that the TCP socket connected to the client browser doesn't want any more data yet.
 This would require a new kind of frame that gets sent from server to backend.
+At present, I suspect we're in very bad territory here for large file transmissions.